Your Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For PPP Loan Forgiveness

 Again, you need to keep all documentation proving your funds were spent toward this qualified expense.
 So don’t forget to hang onto your account statements, receipts, bank statements, and canceled checks.

-Struggling to keep the lights on at your business?
+Are you struggling to keep the lights on at your business?
 Good news — you can use a portion of your loan to cover your utilities.
 The SBA defines utilities as “electricity, gas, water, transportation, telephone or internet access, for which service began before February 15, 2020.”

 Once again, you’ll want to have documentation proving that these utilities were paid by keeping account statements, bank statements, canceled checks, and receipts.